Skip to content

 Getting Started with OIDC

-OpenID Connect (OIDC) is an identity layer on top of the authorization-code flow.
-When enabled, the server issues a signed ID token alongside the access token, exposes a UserInfo endpoint, publishes its public keys at a JWKS endpoint, and advertises its capabilities through discovery.
+OpenID Connect (OIDC) is an identity layer on the authorization code flow.
+When you enable OIDC, the server does four more things.
+It issues a signed ID Token with the Access Token, it supplies a UserInfo endpoint, it publishes its public keys at a JWKS endpoint, and it declares its capabilities in the Discovery Document.

 1. An RSA signing key.
-OIDC mandates RS256, so the JwtService must be constructed with an asymmetric key, not a shared secret.
+OIDC makes RS256 mandatory.
+Thus you must give your JwtService an asymmetric key, and not a shared secret.
 See Keypair Lifecycle.

 Configuration

-OIDC is configured with the top-level issuer plus a nested oidc block on AuthorizationServerOptions:
+Set the top-level issuer and the nested oidc block on AuthorizationServerOptions:

 ts